sethvincent/read-directory/README.md

 ### readDirectory.sync

-Read the contents of a directory asynchronously
+Read the contents of a directory synchronously

 **Parameters**